5 College Admissions Myths Debunked

 Myth 3: A Perfect GPA Guarantees Admissions

-You might be able to demonstrate growth if your grades have improved over time or had extenuating circumstances that caused a grade slip.
+Another misconception is that one B will sink your chances at a top school.
 Colleges are, for the most part, understanding of these things as long as you take responsibility and show that you can improve.
+It’s definitely not the end of the world, but worth avoiding if you can.

 Myth 4: Essays Are Just a Formality